Los Angeles, California, USA

 Site Area: 7,500 SF

 Photo: Ema Peter

 The design of the West Los Angeles Residence begins with the story of its inhabitants.
 Two families had become one, and they needed a space that could meet the needs of their new family.
-The architect and owner Clive Wilkinson had two young children, and his wife Elisabeth had a 13-year-old daughter.
-The kids all needed separate rooms – individual spaces for personal growth within this new merged family.
+The architect and owner Clive Wilkinson had two young children, and his wife Elisabeth had a teenage daughter.
+The kids all needed separate rooms—individual spaces for personal growth within this newly merged family.
 The chosen hillside location provides vertical space separation, allowing each floor to be employed for a different purpose.
-The ground floor includes the three children’s rooms and a studio; the middle floor holds the master bedroom and a guest bedroom; and the top floor is the large communal space that brings the family together.
+The ground floor includes the three children’s rooms and a studio, the middle floor holds the master bedroom and a guest bedroom, and the top floor is the large communal space that brings the family together.

 Matching the two-story scale of its neighbors, the house is entered from the rear street and visitors descend into the front entry terrace.
 From there, they are drawn upstairs to a full-width balcony overlooking the city.
 The living floor is open on its south side and expressed as a large beamed attic space formed entirely in wood, with walls and ceiling of sand-blasted Douglas Fir and flooring in wide plank White Oak.
 Kitchen, dining and living co-exist, orienting to the south.
 At the rear is the enclosed Library with custom black steel shelving, which doubles as a media room.
 The exterior of this top floor volume is clad in black zinc panels, emphasizing its role as the crow’s nest, or observatory, of the house.